aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/presentation-content/powerpoint-charts/create-chart/_index.md

 ## **Using Default Markers in Charts**
-Aspose.Slides for Python via .NET has a simple API that can help you set the chart series marker automatically.
 When you use a default marker in charts, each chart series get different default marker symbols automatically.

-Code sample used to set a chart series marker automatically:
+This Python code shows you how to set a chart series market automatically:

 ```py
 import aspose.slides.charts as charts